 You must complete the preliminary checklist to confirm if the member has a statutory right to receive a statement of entitlement before proceeding.
-If this is not you should inform the case the member-should be informed as soon as reasonably practicable together with the right to appeal.
+If not, you should inform the member as soon as reasonably practicable together with the right to appeal.